aperkov/DecimalMacro/README.md

 See the problem?
 The literal you supply is converted to a `Double` and then to `Decimal`.
 This introduces floating point precision problems.
 Avoiding these problems is probably why you wanted to use `Decimal` in the first place.

-Without the macro you can initialise a precise `Decimal` value in Swift:
+Without the `#decimal` macro you can declare a precise `Decimal` value in various ways:

-1. From a string literal - e.g. `Decimal(string: "3.24")!`
+1. From a string literal - e.g. `Decimal(string: "3.24", locale: Locale.current)!`
-2. From an exponent and significand - e.g. `Decimal(sign: .plus, exponent: -2, significand: 324)`
+2. From a signed 32 bit significand and exponent - e.g. `Decimal(sign: .plus, exponent: -2, significand: 324)`.
+The
+   `significand` is itself a `Decimal`, so you can use tweak this approach to pass an unsigned 64 bit significand.
+3. From an unsigned 128 bit significand and exponent - e.g.
+   `Decimal(_exponent: -2, _length: 1, _isNegative: 0, _isCompact: 1, _reserved: 0, _mantissa: (324, 0, 0, 0, 0, 0, 0, 0))`

+None of these are great options.

-If you use option 1 you lose compile time type checking, and incur the cost of parsing a string at runtime.
+If you use option 1 you lose compile time type checking, risk locale related bugs, and incur the cost of parsing a string at runtime.

+If you use option 2 your code becomes hard to read and write, and the number of significant digits supported is reduced from about 39 to about 20.

-If you use option 2 your code becomes hard to read and write.
+If you use option 3 your code becomes _really_ hard to read and write.

 ## What does the macro expand to?